 The apostles gathered around Jesus, and told him all that they had done and taught.
 He said to them, "Come away to a deserted place all by yourselves and rest a while."
 For many were coming and going, and they had no leisure even to eat.
 And they went away in the boat to a deserted place by themselves.
 Now many saw them going and recognized them, and they hurried there on foot from all the towns and arrived ahead of them.
 As he went ashore, he saw a great crowd; and he had compassion for them, because they were like sheep without a shepherd; and he began to teach them many things.

 In many areas of life there is a crisis of authority.
-The simple fact of holding a leadership position no longer ensures loyalty and unquestioning obedience today.
-The ideal leader is one who can win respect and generate trust, one with a clear sense of responsibility, who can get things done while respecting people's dignity and feelings.
-Shepherds, in to today's readings, are people of integrity who care for others (Jeremiah); people who help us follow the right path (Psalm), and show compassion toward others in their weakness (Gospel).
+The mere fact of being in charge no longer ensures loyalty and unquestioning obedience.
+The ideal leader today is one who can win respect and generate trust, one with an obvious sense of responsibility, who can get things done while respecting other people's dignity and feelings.
+Shepherds in faith are people of integrity who care for others (Jeremiah); people who help us follow the right path (Psalm), and show compassion toward others in their weakness (Gospel).
 The shepherd image does not apply only to bishops as the official "pastors" in succession to the apostles, or to the local pastors in the parish.
 The shepherd role applies in one way or another to all kinds of leadership, in the household and social spheres as well as in matters of faith.
 We are invited today by God's word to examine what sort of leadership we ourselves provide for others.

 The shepherds condemned by Jeremiah were the leaders who neglected their responsibilities and let abuses thrive.
 His message today might be to political figures, ministers and government officials at all levels, who have the task of keeping public order, defending the rights of citizens and promoting fairness for all, insofar as possible.
 The shepherd image suggests that authority is not mainly the power to impose rules.
 The shepherding role is one of service more than dominion.
 Its goal is to set a good direction and enable a community to live together in peace, where each individual has dignity and an equal chance of personal fulfilment.